 ‘Jumpers‘ was an exciting play and an excellently staged performance, lively and funny.
 It was on at the Royal National Theater on the south bank, right across the Westminster Bridge crossing the Thames from the Houses of Parliament.

-Tom Stoppard makes fun of the field of academic philosophy — in the person of George Moore university professor of philosophy — and “likening it to a less-than skillful competitive gymnastics display.”
-(Wikipedia) Stoppard also makes fun of the exercise-nut, Archie JUumper, Vice-Chancellor of George Moore’s university.
-To complete this whimsical story, a murder mystery is also added to this highly unconventional play.
+In this play Tom Stoppard ridicules the field of academic philosophy, especially in its athletic version — in the person of George Moore, university professor of philosophy — and “likening it to a less-than skilful competitive gymnastics display.”
+(Wikipedia) In this more or less absurdist play, Stoppard also makes fun of the exercise-nut, Archie Jumper, Vice-Chancellor of George Moore’s university.
+To complete this whimsical story, a murder mystery is also added to this unconventional play.
+Stoppard shows us from a burlesque angle the collapse of a dysfunctional marriage.
 Dotty is George’s disturbed wife, played by Diana Rigg, the only actor I had ever heard of.
 I knew her as the smart and funny Emma Peel in ‘The Avengers‘, a pretty funny television series in the sixties that I often watched in New Rochelle.

 Quote from Wikipedia: